Fed officials lean all ways on rate hikes, data in focus

 To Atlanta Fed President Dennis Lockhart, the "murky" data argue for waiting.

-"I would lean to a little later versus a little earlier," Lockhart said, adding that he expects signs of labour market weakness to prove transitory but wants more evidence to be sure.
+"I would lean to a little later versus a little earlier," Lockhart said, adding that he expects signs of labor market weakness to prove transitory but wants more evidence to be sure.

 "I don't think it is a stark decision where we are risking a lot by going with one date versus another date.
 So I don't take June off the table, it is just not my preference."